YassKhazzan/openperplex_python_library/README.md

 - `temperature`: Float value to control the randomness of the output.
 Default is 0.2.
 - `top_p`: Float value to control the diversity of the output.
 Default is 0.9.
 - `search_type`: Type of search to perform (general or news).
 Default is "general".
+- `return_images`: Boolean to indicate whether to return images.
+Default is False.
+- `return_sources`: Boolean to indicate whether to return sources.
+Default is False.
+- `recency_filter`: Filter results by recency.
+Options are "hour", "day", "week", "month", "year", or "anytime".
+Default is "anytime".
 ## Supported Locations

 The `location` parameter accepts the following country codes: